navanchauhan/My-Website-Swift/Content/posts/2019-12-16-TensorFlow-Polynomial-Regression.md

 | CEO               | 10    | 1000000 |
 ```

-We convert the salary column as the ordinate (y-cordinate) and level column as the abscissa
+We convert the salary column as the ordinate (y-coordinate) and level column as the abscissa

 ```python
 abscissa = df["Level"].to_list() # abscissa = [1,2,3,4,5,6,7,8,9,10]